 The used car market is extremely robust these days.
 But while there are some incredible deals to take advantage of, there are also some cautionary tales about the perils of buying the wrong car from the wrong seller.
 A few of these tales include mention of “salvage title cars”, “rebuilt title cars”, and even “title washing.”

 If you’re looking for a bargain, you may wonder... ‘should I buy a rebuilt car?’

 Here’s what you need to know about cars with rebuilt or salvage titles.

-What is a rebuilt title exactly?
 The term ‘rebuilt’ and other related terms are broad and can have different connotations and meanings.
 Let’s clarify a few of the words you can come across while you’re shopping for a pre-owned vehicle.

 Because of how a vehicle is branded with a salvage title, there can be seriously good bargains available.
 In most provinces, a stolen car that isn’t recovered for 21 days or more is declared a total loss and the insurer pays out the owner.
 If the car is recovered, it could be completely undamaged but have a title branded as salvage status.
 Also, vehicles that have been in accidents that haven’t been fixed can be a good deal as they are often still drivable if the damage is mostly cosmetic.

 However, buying a car with a salvage title is risky business.
 There’s a high likelihood that damage is obscured, and you won’t find it until you’re in the process of repairs.
 Some salvage cars may never be roadworthy again.
 Salvage vehicle repairs must be inspected by a licensed technician before the car can be licensed and insured, including a structural integrity inspection, and often cars aren’t certified on the first go-round.